 Please check this website for guidance on how to manage cookies on ever browser https://allaboutcookies.org/how-to-manage-cookies.

 We provide the following information with some explanations to ensure transparency to our users:

-- How long they persist on your user’s browser;
+- how long they persist on the user’s browser;